mjl-/mox/README.md

   testing/developing, including pedantic mode.

 Mox is available under the MIT-license and was created by Mechiel Lukkien, mechiel@ueber.net.
-Mox includes the Public Suffix List by Mozilla, under Mozilla Public License, v2.0.
+Mox includes BSD-3-claused code from the Go Authors, and the Public Suffix List by Mozilla under Mozilla Public License, v2.0.

 # Download